itsmillertim3/perform2021/progressivedelivery/content/00_labenvironment/index.md

 ### Run the lab yourself

-If you want to run the lab yourself you need
+For detailed information on how to run the lab yourself please look at the [GitHub repo's readme](https://github.com/Dynatrace/perform-2021-hotday/tree/main/progressivedelivery)

+Here the quick overview:

+**You need**
 1. A k8s cluster
 2. A Dynatrace Tenant
 3. A host that is connected to the internet and connected to the k8s cluster

+**To setup**
 To install the lab environment on your k8s:
 1. Clone the github repository on your host
 2. Execute all scripts under the setup folder!